dlueth/qoopido.demand/README.md

 ```

 **Sidenote**
 > Demand does use a prefix for its localStorage keys to prevent conflicts with other scripts.
-Each cache will consist of two keys, one to store the ```state``` information (as JSON) and one for the actual ```source``` of the module.
+Each cache will consist of two keys, one to store the ```state``` information (as JSON) and one for the actual ```value``` (source) of the module.
 By separating the two only a very small string will have to get parsed as JSON which could lead to performance constraints if a potentially huge module would have to get parsed this way.

 > Demand will also do its best to detect "quota exceeded" errors by putting a try/catch around the actual cache writes.
 As IE does not throw exceptions currently a workaround to use ```localStorage.remainingSpace```is implemented as well.